Code-switching Speech Recognition Under the Lens: Model- and Data-Centric Perspectives: Introduction

 \section{Introduction}

 \IEEEPARstart{C}{ode-switching} involves the alternation between two or more languages within spontaneous multilingual speech~\cite{sitaram2019survey}.
 Intra-sentence code-switching occurs when the language changes within a single sentence, while inter-sentential code-switching involves language alternation at sentence boundaries and is commonly treated as multilingual~\cite{pratapa2018language, liuxsa}.
-Despite significant advancements in monolingual speech processing tasks, such as automatic speech recognition~(ASR) and text-to-speech synthesis~(TTS)~\cite{conformer, survey, ren2019fastspeech, cosyvoice}, code-switching speech processing remains challenging due to both the complex linguistic characteristics inherent to code-switched speech and the scarcity of annotated data.
+Despite significant advancements in monolingual speech processing tasks, such as automatic speech recognition~(ASR) and text-to-speech synthesis~(TTS)~\cite{conformer, survey, ren2019fastspeech, cosyvoice}, code-switching speech processing remains challenging.
+The challenges arise from both the complex linguistic characteristics inherent to code-switched speech and the scarcity of annotated data.

-The inherent challenges in code-switching speech processing can be broadly attributed to two primary factors, which we define as accent bias and language confusion.
+The inherent challenges in code-switching speech processing can be broadly attributed to two primary factors.
+We define the inherent challenges as accent bias and language confusion as depicted in Figure~\ref{fig:overview}.
 Speakers may exhibit native-like fluency in multiple languages and seamlessly alternate between them during spontaneous conversation.
 However, accent, particularly common among L2 speakers, can blur the phonetic boundaries between the two languages.
 We define this phenomenon as accent bias, which complicates both acoustic modeling and the mapping from acoustic features to token embeddings.
-In the meantime, code-switching introduces language confusion within the matrix language, the dominant or structural language in a code-switching utterance.
-This confusion is primarily associated with text and arises from the insertion of elements from an embedded language that disrupts the expected syntactic and phonological patterns during language modeling~\cite{guzman17_interspeech}.
-Moreover, in naturally bilingual communities, the matrix and embedded languages may alternate, resulting in increasingly ambiguous boundaries between them.
+In parallel, code-switching introduces language confusion within the matrix language, the dominant or structural language in a code-switching utterance.
+This confusion is primarily associated with text.
+It arises from the insertion of elements from an embedded language that disrupts the expected syntactic and phonological patterns during language modeling~\cite{guzman17_interspeech}.
+Moreover, in naturally bilingual communities, the matrix and embedded languages may alternate.
+This alternation leads to increasingly ambiguous boundaries between the two languages.
 This linguistic complexity presents additional challenges.
-As a result, even large-scale pre-trained multilingual speech models, such as Whisper~\cite{whisper}, exhibit degraded performance on code-switching data, despite demonstrating high performance in both the matrix and embedded languages individually.
+As a result, even large-scale pre-trained multilingual speech models, such as Whisper~\cite{whisper}, exhibit degraded performance on code-switching data.
+This performance drop occurs despite their high performance in both the matrix and embedded languages individually.